Allerdest, Levocetirizine

 Off-Label Uses of Allerdest (Levocetirizine)

 This happens when a doctor thinks a certain medication might help a patient, even if it's not what the medicine was originally meant for.
-The doctor's decision is often based on what they've seen work in the past, new research, how the medicine affects the body, and what's best for the individual patient.
+The doctor might make this decision based on what they've seen work in the past, new research, or a good reason why it could help the patient's specific condition.

 • Chronic itching disorders